CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/aws-pcluster-cluster.md

 ### 3.3.1 Before building the software, verify that you can update the compute nodes from the c5n.4xlarge to c5n.18xlarge

-By updating the compute node from a c5n.4xlarge (max 8 cpus per compute node)  to c5n.18xlarge (max 36 cpus per compute node) this would allow the benchmark case to be run on up to 360 cpus ( 36 cpu/node x 10 nodes ).
+By updating the compute node from a c5n.4xlarge (max 8 cpus per compute node)  to c5n.18xlarge (max 36 cpus per compute node) would allow the benchmark case to be run on up to 360 cpus ( 36 cpu/node x 10 nodes ).
 Note - the provisioning of 10 c5n.18xlarge in one region may be difficult, so in practice, it is possible to obtain 8 c5n.18xlarge compute nodes, so 36 cpu/node x 8 nodes = 288 cpus.

 The c5n.18xlarge requires that the elastic network adapter is enabled in the yaml file.
 Exit the pcluster and return to your local command line.